Orthogonal Learner for Estimating Heterogeneous Long-Term Treatment Effects: Theory

 By defining a loss function $\mathcal{L}(g) = \mathbb{E}[\1(R=0)g(X)^2 - 2\mathcal{T}_\mathrm{DR}g(X)]$, the minimizer is the conditional expectation $\mathbb{E}[\mathcal{T}_\mathrm{DR}|X, R=0]$, which recovers $\tau^0(x)$.
 Crucially, because $\mathcal{T}_\mathrm{DR}(Z)$ inherits the orthogonality property of the EIF, the second stage regression retains robustness against nuisance estimation errors.

-\paragraph{Semantics of Neyman-orthogonality: Functional vs. Loss} In this paper we frequently use the concept of Neyman-orthogonality.
-We point out that actually they differ in their target object and semantic implication:
+\paragraph{Semantics of Neyman-orthogonality: functional vs. loss.} In this paper, we frequently use the concept of Neyman-orthogonality.
+We point out that actually orthogonality may refer to different target objects with different semantic implications:

-\begin{itemize} \item \textbf{Functional Orthogonality:} Primarily used for scalar parameters $\theta$ (e.g., ATE) defined by a moment condition $\mathbb{E}[\psi(Z; \theta, \eta)] = 0$.
-Orthogonality requires $\partial_\eta \mathbb{E}[\psi(Z; \theta_0, \eta_0)] = 0$~\cite{Chernozhukov.2018}.
+\begin{itemize} \item \textbf{Functional orthogonality:} Primarily used for scalar parameters $\theta$ (e.g., ATE) defined by a moment condition $\mathbb{E}[\psi(Z; \theta, \eta)] = 0$.
+Orthogonality requires $\partial_\eta \mathbb{E}[\psi(Z; \theta_0, \eta_0)] = 0$~\citep{Chernozhukov.2018}.
 It ensures that nuisance estimation error $\hat{\eta} - \eta$ only has second-order impact on the target parameter $\hat\theta$.

-\item \textbf{Loss Orthogonality:} Used for learning target functions $g(\cdot)$ (e.g., CATE/HLTE) via risk minimization $\min_g \mathcal{L}(g, \eta)$.
-Orthogonality requires the \textbf{cross-derivative} to vanish: $D_\eta D_g \mathcal{L}(g_0, \eta_0) = 0$~\cite{Foster.2023}.It ensures that distortions in $\hat{\eta}$ may change the shape of the loss landscape but do not shift the \emph{location} of the minimizer $g^*$ to the first order.
+\item \textbf{Loss orthogonality:} Used for learning target functions $g(\cdot)$ (e.g., CATE/HLTE) via risk minimization $\min_g \mathcal{L}(g, \eta)$.
+Orthogonality requires the \textbf{cross-derivative} to vanish: $D_\eta D_g \mathcal{L}(g_0, \eta_0) = 0$~\citep{Foster.2023}.
+It thus ensures that distortions in $\hat{\eta}$ may change the shape of the loss landscape but do not shift the \emph{location} of the minimizer $g^*$ to the first order.

 \end{itemize}